Maryland Car Shipping: 2026 Costs & Routes

 Flexible dates

-Flexible pickup and delivery dates lower your shipping costs.
-Give your carrier a five-day window instead of a fixed date.
-This flexibility helps carriers optimize routes and pass savings to you.
+Flexible delivery dates save money.
+Give carriers a five-day window for pickup and delivery instead of a fixed date.
+This flexibility lets them optimize routes and pass savings to you.

 8